RPetitmay/osticket-prereqs/README.md

 <img src="https://i.imgur.com/SQV1HJQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After successful extraction, go to the Start menu and type "Control Panel" and hit enter to open the Control Panel.
-After that click "Programs" and then under Programs and Features click "Turn Windows features on and off".
+After that click "Programs" and then under "Programs and Features" click "Turn Windows features on and off".
 Check/Click the box next to Internet Information Services and expand the folder.
 Under this folder locate another folder named "World Wide Web Services" and expand the folder, then locate another folder named "Application Development Features" and expand it, lastly check the box next to "CGI" and click ok to apply changes to you VM's window features.
 To confirm that the changes have been applied, go on the web browser and search 127.0.0.1 on the search bar and it should display an IIS(Internet Information Services) page for windows.
 </p>
 <br />